Georgetown Bagelry: History

-The business was not doing well in the late 1980s, and Mary Beall Adler took over the bakery and moved it to River Road.
-She has been the owner of the business Georgetown Bagelry since 1991.
+The business was not doing well in the late 1980s, and Mary Beall Adler took over the bakery and moved it to 5227 River Road in Bethesda, Maryland.
+She has been the owner of Georgetown Bagelry since 1991.

+Around 2007, the Georgetown location was sold to other owners, who were permitted to continue using the name.
+It closed in March 2008.
 In 2014, Georgetown Bagelry was named to Mashable's List of "32 Small Businesses Killing it on Social". in 2013, Beall wrote a book about her experience running the company.

-New York style bagels
+New York–style bagels

 The process for making this style of bagel involves putting them into a boiling kettle of water for approximately 15 to 40 seconds.
 There is a shiny glaze found in New York bagels and that comes from the boiling.
 The dough is prepared the night before so that the yeast will cause the dough to rise.